BEMRosetta/BEMRosetta/README.md

 - Interactive mesh rotation and translation around user defined center
 - Automatic free surface, underwater surface, center of buoyancy, hydrostatic stiffness matrix, and other parameters calculation
 - Improved viewer including dropdown menu in viewer screen
+- Hydrostatic stiffness matrix viewer
 - Mesh healing option

 ### - Nemoh

-- Added Nemoh launcher.
+Added Nemoh launcher.
 It can load an existing Nemoh.cal file, lets you editing it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)

-### - BEM coefficients

-- Added hydrostatic stiffness matrix viewer

 ### - Other

 All files, mesh, Nemoh or BEM files, can be loaded by Drag and Drop or Copy and Paste from file explorer in Windows and Linux.

 <p align="center">
   <img src="https://github.com/izabala123/BEMRosetta/blob/master/other/md%20resources/Underwater.png" width="45%" title="Underwater mesh and waterline">